 Pedestrian conditions can be greatly enhanced in West Oakland by repairing and building sidewalks where necessary and by enhancing uncontrolled crossings.
-Building protected bike lanes or buffered bike lanes with protected intersections would improve conditions for a wider range of bicyclists.
+Bicycling can be improved across the corridor to become a seamless lower-stress experience for a larger range of the bicycling population.
 Bus transit can be improved along the corridor using strategies that decrease travel time, improve reliability, and reduce conflicts.
 This can facilitate both improved and additional transit service throughout the corridor; increasing access to jobs, parks, and community centers, and other destinations.
 Car flow currently operates fairly well across the corridor, which provides additional options for reallocating space currently reserved for cars.
 There are also opportunities to reduce the impacts of trucks along the corridor, consistent with other planning efforts, including restricting parking and idling and improving signal coordination to reduce engine emissions.